runeksvendsen/all-hackage-ghc-pkg/README.md

 ## Steps

 First run `find-non-broken.sh` to get a list of all working Hackage packages.
-Note that this takes quite a while, so if you want you can skip this step and just use the precomputed output of this command (`data/good-custom.txt`).
+Note that this takes quite a while.

 ```bash
 ./find-non-broken.sh > data/good-custom.txt